What, exactly, is social class?

 If only it were that easy!

 Once upon a time, it was.
 The old hereditary caste system divided people by rank and occupation, and typically, those with the highest incomes were also at the top of the social ladder.
 But times changed.
 Merchant princes were born.
-Dynasties were founded on cotton and steel.
+Dynasties were formed from cotton and steel.
 An aristocratic title was no longer a guarantee of vast wealth.

 Today, the concept of class remains complicated, because money doesn’t necessarily equal class.
 There are lots of people with money and no class (see opening paragraphs, above), just as there are lots of people with class but no money.
 Not all rich people live grandly, not all poor people live modestly.
 It’s not just about the money.